Hurricane Nate targets U.S. Gulf Coast after raking Central America

 "They don't start boarding up until it's a Category 3," said employee Paula Clemons.
 "We're used to floods.
 Comes with the territory."

-After hitting the U.S. Gulf Coast, the storm is likely to veer to the northeast and cut through Alabama, the state likely to be hit hardest.
+After hitting the U.S. Gulf Coast, it was likely to veer to the northeast and cut through Alabama, the state likely to be hit hardest.
 Republican Governor Kay Ivey urged residents in areas facing heavy winds and storm surges to take precautions.

 Nate will mark the fourth major storm to slam the United States in the current hurricane season, following Harvey, Irma and Maria, which devastated Texas, Florida and Puerto Rico, respectively.